-Sherwood, Oregon, has a Wealth of Charm, from Old Town to Estate Vineyards
+Sherwood, Oregon: A Wealth of Charm, from Old Town to Estate Vineyards

 Located in the southern part of Oregon’s Washington County, minutes from the college town of Newberg, is the small city of Sherwood.
 With a population of more than 18,000, this city is steeped in tradition, and the historic Old Town is the community’s center.

 Old Town Sherwood is the community center of this small, growing city.
 Antique and specialty shops and historic buildings recall small-town living from another era.
-Popular gathering places, such as a locally owned coffeehouse, a venerable restaurant/tavern, bakeries and restaurants, wine tasting bar and new community performance arts center, are must-see stops while perusing quaint shops and galleries in Old Town.
+Popular gathering places, such as a locally owned coffeehouse, a venerable restaurant/tavern, bakeries and restaurants, wine tasting bar and a community performing arts center, are must-see stops while perusing quaint shops and galleries in Old Town.

 Annual events, including the Cruisin’ Sherwood car show (June) and the Sherwood Robin Hood Festival (July) attract visitors from all over the region to Old Town Sherwood.